Do orgasms feel the same for everyone? Does his orgasm feel different than hers? Read these intimate, first-hand accounts and decide for yourself

 We become aroused, then move to a plateau phase (highly aroused), onto orgasm, then resolution (when the body returns to normal).

 Psychologically, it’s unlikely everyone experiences the same sensations since orgasms appear to be as individual as the people who have them.

-Nevertheless, in an attempt to answer the question, here’s what one (anonymous and straight) representative of each sex said when I asked them to describe what their orgasms felt like - from the very first, tentative flutter right through to the passionate finale.
+In an attempt to find out, I asked an (anonymous) representative of (*cis) men and women and asked them to describe what their orgasms felt like – from the very first, tentative flutter right through to the passionate finale.

-I can bring myself to a clitoral orgasm within a few minutes but I need to know and relax with a partner before he can give me one.
+I can bring myself to a clitoral orgasm within a few minutes but I need to know and relax with a partner before they can give me one.

-That’s because I have to concentrate, block him out of the picture and focus entirely on the sensation - in other words, I have to think about me, not my partner.
+That’s because I have to concentrate, block the other person out of the picture and focus entirely on the sensation – in other words, I have to think about me, not my partner.

 It’s weird but sometimes it feels as though the rest of my body disappears and all that’s left is that tiny little area – if someone chopped my arm off at that point, I wouldn’t know!